bxparks/AceSorting/README.md

   algorithms.
 I wanted to know these numbers precisely so that I could make informed trade off decisions.
 * I did not want to deal with the complexity of the C++ STL library.
-It is just too painful in an embedded environment.
+It is just too painful in small embedded programming projects.
 * Lastly, I wanted to implement my own sorting routines to make sure that I had a complete understanding of each algorithm.
-I had forgotten so much since my undergraduate years.
+I had forgotten so much since learning many of these in my undergraduate years.

 <a name="License"></a>
 ## License